amal-thomson/pixelphraser-commercetools-connector/docs/README.md

 - **Module:** `productAnalysis`
 - **Functionality:** Analyzes product image URLs, extracting key visual elements such as labels, objects, colors, text, and web entities.
 - **Outputs:** Structured image data providing foundational information for description generation.
-### Description Generation with Generative AI
+### Description Generation and Translation with Generative AI
-- **Module:** `generateProductDescription`
+- **Module:** `generateProductDescription`, `translateProductDescription`
 - **Functionality:** Generates product descriptions based on the structured image data.
-Ensures descriptions are relevant and engaging for e-commerce use.
+Ensures descriptions are relevant and engaging for e-commerce use, then translate the descriptions into the configured languages.
-- **Outputs:** Fully generated product description ready for integration in CommerceTools.
+- **Outputs:** Fully generated multilingual product description ready for integration in CommerceTools.
 ### Temporary Storage in CommerceTools
 - **Creation:** Initializes a custom object with placeholder metadata and description data.
 - **Update:** Finalizes the object by adding generated description and relevant metadata, preparing it for customer review.
-### User  Interface for Review
+### User  Interface for Review and Configuration
 - **Functionality:** Allows customers to review and approve or reject these AI-generated descriptions.
+Additionally, this Custom Application allows customers to seamlessly configure the languages into which the descriptions are translated.

 ## <a id="prerequisites-and-setup"></a> 6.
 Prerequisites and Setup
 ### 6.1 CommerceTools Account and API Keys